fmazzant/fmazzant/README.md

 - Analysis, development and project management of a mobile app both on android and iOS platforms.
 The app context is about energy and gas management.
 It deals with self-reading, bills viewer, recharge TLC and news functionality

-- Analysis, development, and project management of a Xamarin App for Android for the management of inspections for the boarding and landing of semi-trailers from/to vessel.
-The App manages multi gate inspections, and multi stock terminal.
-The system manages about 1500 inspections per day and it is integrated with two other systems.
+- Analysis, development and project management of an app for companies in the naval sector.
+The app handles boarding and landing inspections of semi-trailers from and to vessels.
+It processes multi gate inspection ( with a performance rating of 1500 inspection per day) and multi stock terminal.
+The app is available on android platform only.

 - Analysis and development an App for iPad that allows you to quickly and easily organize and manage all of your books, magazines, newspapers, brochures and documents in pdf and ebook in format epub3.
 The App it has been declared one of best Italian APP 2013 from the Digitalic head.